hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 ---
 <!--StartFragment-->

 EMR serverless is the latest addition from the AWS to offer out of box support for Elastic MapReduce paradigm with auto scaling and pay as you go model.

 One often needs to build custom images in EMR serverless since the application uses specialized libraries that don't come with an EMR serverless base image.
 An explicit use case would be the requirements found with Delta Lake over S3 or specific Python modules, such as boto modules, database access libraries (i.e. pgcopy), etc. While there exists the option to have them installed at run time (i.e. when the image is running in a container and a custom script is used to install it), in production settings, it is encouraged to prebundle all the required libraries, modules, and jars.
 Dynamic installations are typically discouraged due to access permissions and internet connectivity issues.

 Further, getting prebundled assembly jars with all the dependencies is feasible in certain programming such as a scala/java, but with widely used Python the concept of creating assembly modules is missing.
 To address this, one option for all Python based modules/libraries that are required by the application code is to be prebundle them into custom images.
 We are going to show you a fairly quick and easy way to do this for AWS.

-In this article we take two scenarios , one where the application expects the data jars to be in specific location for its execution as in case of Delta Lake and another where we install specific Python modules using pip install both of which are bundled into a custom docker image that the EMR serverless uses.
+In this article we take two scenarios , one where the application expects the data jars to be in specific location for its execution as in case of Delta Lake and another where we install specific Python modules using pip install both of which are bundled into a custom docker image that the EMR Serverless uses.

 Delta Lake (<https://delta.io>) is an open-source storage framework that enables building a lake house architecture.
 One of the important features supported by Delta Lake is the checkpoint management for batch/streaming jobs that uses AWS S3 as a data lake.
 The most common approach in using Delta Lake is via the command line running the spark-submit command - something like `"sparkSubmitParameters": "--packages io.delta:delta-core_2.12:1.2.1"`.
 This dynamically pulls the Delta Lake (via maven project) when the spark jobs run (ref. <https://docs.delta.io/latest/quick-start.html#pyspark-shell> ).
 The other approach is to use **pip install delta-spark==2.2.0** when Python is used.
-However, However, both these approraches in production might not be possible, as they require an active internet connection and necessasry permissions on the production machine to download/install a library at run time in the EMR serverless application.
+However,  both these approaches in production might not be possible, as they require an active internet connection and necessary permissions on the production machine to download/install a library at run time in the EMR Serverless application.

 Another use case is the installation of all custom libraries (in the form of jars etc.) used by the code.
 In this article, we will provide you with step-by-step instructions on how to build custom images, addressing both of the above scenarios using the ECR to register our Docker image.
 We will also show you how to use the Docker image in the EMR Serverless.